podyssea/Chatbot/README.md

 ### Snapshot and Dialogflow intents tests

-These tests have been developed using the Cypress testing framework First navigate to the `client` directory
+These tests have been developed using the Cypress testing framework.

+First navigate to the `client` directory

 To install cypress run the following command